aimms/documentation/webui/units-support.rst

 Old support for units of measurement (deprecated)
 -------------------------------------------------

-In AIMMS versions up to 4.50, the units of measurement displayed in the WebUI used to be spcified using a mapping identifier such as:
+In AIMMS versions up to 4.50, the units of measurement displayed in the WebUI used to be specified using a mapping identifier such as:

 .. code-block:: js